AudioMuse-AI - Let the choice happen, the open-source way

 score_vector

-function): Before the actual clustering can occur, all the extracted and predicted features are meticulously assembled and transformed into a single numerical vector for each track.
+function.
 This is a critical step for machine learning algorithms:- Normalization: Tempo and the calculated average energy are normalized to a 0-1 range using configured minimum/maximum values (

 TEMPO_MIN_BPM